mimianddaniel/saltcallwrapper/README.md

 The solution i came up with was to use redis returner and have the minions to pull the returns from other minions, which would alleviate overwhelming returns from the minions.
 By using reactor, I am not holding onto a worker thread to process my event but have it process in a queue which would handle more requests in reasonable matter without exhasuing all the threads on the saltmaster.

 ##Install
-saltcallwrapper.py is a module and should be avail from where you compiled your Salt python with. salt_wrapper.py is just python script that calls the lib. sls is for placing it on the master for reactor
+- saltcallwrapper.py is a module and should be avail from where you compiled your Salt python with.
+- salt_wrapper.py is just python script that calls the lib.
+- sls is for placing it on the master for reactor.

 ##Requirement
 a couple of redis boxes with firewall holes on 6369, obviously this can be changed as you wish. reactor setup module that returns target matched minions.

 ###Example
 eg:

 `sudo saltremotecmd.py -S compound -T webapp* -N 'rpminfo' -F run -E 'bash'` should return in txt otherwise json as provided in arguement

 In my environment, it ususaly runs anywhere between 13 secs - 48 secs for targetting against ~1000.